Stability of Thin Shell and Wormhole Configurations: Schwarzschild, Schwarzschild -- (Anti-) de Sitter, and FLRW Spacetimes: Schwarzschild and (Anti-) de Sitter spacetimes

 For both $\Lambda \leq 0$ this restriction does not exist and only equation (\ref{Lam < 0 asymptote condition}) applies.

-For the Schwarzschild -- Schwarzschild case (FIG. \ref{fig:SS}), $M$ and $\Upsilon$ approach zero for large $R$, but never reach it.
+For the Schwarzschild -- Schwarzschild case (figure \ref{fig:SS}), $M$ and $\Upsilon$ approach zero for large $R$, but never reach it.
 Thus, there is neither an asymptote or stability flip in this simple case.

-It is also apparent from plotting that $M\Upsilon$ will monotonically decrease for black holes and monotonically increase for wormholes.
+It is also apparent from plotting that $M\Upsilon$ monotonically decreases for black holes and monotonically increases for wormholes.
 This behavior dictates the location of stability regions, whether above or below the surface.